HeleneFi/Pull-Platform---Requirement-Repository/README.md

 * Processing of content and iteration: curation, learning, annotation,  evaluation, argumentation, decision, action – contextualized and cross  referenced) (debategraph, Kune)
 * Self discovery space, taking notes, adding on, modifying (sandbox)
 * Hands on modifying and scaling – fork, diff, merge. (re: open source - github)
-* Transition from unstructured to structured and reprocess the history into a structure.
+* Transition from [unstructured to structured] (http://www.communitywiki.org/en/StructureOfWikis) and reprocess the history into a structure.

-Enable Learning and discovery - Paying Attention, Doing, and Learning. (discovery)
+Enable Learning and discovery - Paying Attention, Doing, and Learning.

 Broadcast to a larger audience for diffusion (push) or input (pull)